CHAPTER 34B

 (b) Notwithstanding the provisions of subsection (a) of this section, a service supplier may claim a refund or take as credit against taxes collected and remitted, the amount overpaid, paid more than once, or erroneously or illegally collected or received, when it is established that the service user from whom the tax has been collected did not owe the tax; provided, however, that neither a refund nor a credit shall be allowed unless the amount of the tax so collected has either been refunded to the service user or credited to charges subsequently payable by the service user to the person required to collect and remit.
 A service supplier that has collected any amount of tax in excess of the amount of tax imposed by this chapter and actually due from a service user, may refund such amount to the service user and claim a credit for such overpayment against the amount of tax which is due upon any other monthly returns; provided, such credit is claimed in a return dated no later than three years from the date of overpayment.

-(c) No refund shall be paid under the provisions of this section unless the claimant establishes his or her right thereto by written records showing entitlement thereto.
+(c) No refund shall be paid under the provisions of this section unless the claimant establishes his or her right thereto by written records showing entitlement thereto; provided, however, that neither a refund nor a credit shall be issued to a service supplier unless the amount refunded or credited has either been refunded to the service user or credited to charges subsequently payable by the service user to the service supplier.

 If any section, subsection, subdivision, paragraph, sentence, clause or phrase of this chapter or any part thereof is for any reason held to be unconstitutional, such decision shall not affect the validity of the remaining portions of this chapter or part thereof.
-The city council declares that it would have passed each section, subsection, subdivision, paragraph, sentence, clause or phrase thereof, irrespective of the fact that any one of more section, subsection, subdivision, paragraph, sentence, clause or phrase be declared unconstitutional.
+The city council declares that it would have passed each section, subsection, subdivision, paragraph, sentence, clause or phrase thereof, irrespective of the fact that any one or more section, subsection, subdivision, paragraph, sentence, clause or phrase be declared unconstitutional.
 (Ord.
 No. 2007, § 1; Ord.
 No. 2020, § 4; Ord.
 No. 2044, § 1; Ord.
-No. 2156, § 1, 2007.)
+No. 2156, § 1, 2007; Ord.
+No. 2396, § 1, 2020.
+Formerly 34B.15.)

 After the effective date of this chapter and prior to the adoption by the city council of the budget of the city for each next succeeding fiscal year, the tax administrator shall annually provide a report to the city council of the revenues generated by the taxes imposed under this chapter.
 The city council shall review such annual report in light of the proposed budget and the limitation on the city’s revenues as provided under Article XIIIB of the California Constitution and Government Code Section 7910 (the Gann limits) to determine the necessity for continuance of such taxes to meet the usual and current expenses of the city.
 (Ord.
 No. 2007, § 1; Ord.
 No. 2020, § 4; Ord.
 No. 2044, § 1(part); Ord.
-No. 2156, § 1, 2007.)
+No. 2156, § 1, 2007; Ord.
+No. 2396, § 1, 2020.
+Formerly 34B.17.)